sjcqs/convention-plugins-android/docs/3-version-catalog.md

 </details>

-Gradle will generate a `lib` property accessible from all your project modules.
+Gradle will generate a `libs` property accessible from all your project modules.

 - `libs.<library>` to get a dependency
 - `libs.versions.<version>` to get a version